weshy007/delani-studio/README.md

 ## Behavior Driven Development
 - After the user enters the contact us message and submits, they are alerted their message was well received

-## Licence
+## License
-This project is licenced under the MIT Licence - see the [LICENSE](https://github.com/weshy007/delani-studio/blob/gh-pages/LICENCE.txt "Licence") file for details
+This project is licenced under the MIT Licence - see the [LICENSE.txt](https://github.com/weshy007/delani-studio/blob/gh-pages/LICENSE.txt "Licence") file for details
 - copyright 2020 - Waithaka Waweru

 ## Acknowledgements